Hi-Folks/lara-sock/README.md

 ### Options

-With the command you can use some options:
+With the command, you can use some options:

 ```
 --host[=HOST]     The IP address the server should bind to [default: "127.0.0.1"]
 --port[=PORT]     The port the server should be available on [default: "9501"]
 ```
-The default host is 127.0.0.1, it means that can receive connection from localhost clients.
+The default host is `127.0.0.1`, which means that it can receive connections from localhost clients.
-The default port is 9501
+The default port is `9501`.

-If you want to accept connection from all the clients on the network, you have to "bind" to 0.0.0.0 ip address:
+If you want to accept connections from all the clients on the network, you have to "bind" to `0.0.0.0` IP address:

 ```shell
 php artisan larasock:start --host=0.0.0.0
 ```

-If you have Tmux installed you can use it for starting Octane Web server and the WebSocket server in the same screen.
+If you have Tmux installed, you can use it to start the Octane Web server and the WebSocket server on the same screen.
 ```shell
 tmux \
     new-session  'php artisan octane:start' \; \